-The redevelopment of Hannah More Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The redevelopment of Hannah More Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development Bristol based artist Marcus Jefferies was commissioned to develop a sculptural installation for the school front, incorporating seating, a teaching/play area and shelter.

 Working closely with pupils, and school teaching staff Marcus’ artwork was developed to improve and enliven the schools underused front playground and entrance, and to create a space for contemplation, play and shelter.
 The schools front yard had degraded over time with a series of unusable timber seating structures, and uneven tarmac.
 The space however benefited from a series of mature birch trees that provide shelter and punctuate the space, providing a green element.

 Jefferies decided to work closely with the school, initiating workshops that explored the changing nature of the surrounding inner city area.
 The artwork was born out of the ideas discussed with the pupils and head teacher, incorporating a practical need for a new seating area with an imaginative installation that promoted a sense of play.

 The final artwork which was installed in summer 2015 consists of a series of five sculptural timber structures based on geometric architectural forms.
 Triangular and round in form the structures can be used by children, staff and parents, and incorporate a number of species of plants.
 In addition a new shelter has been created in steel and Plexiglas providing shelter for children and parents at the end of the day which is furnished with a series of 12 colourful seats by designer Martino Gamper.